Rest Right Tonight

 - Great if you have allergies because they are anti dust mite and anti microbial

-A good quality foam with a density of at least 3.5 pounds and the ideal is 5.3 to 6.2 pounds.
-Side sleepers should go with 3.5 pounds for a plush surface, back and stomach sleepers should use at least 4.5 pound surface.
-You should choose a memory foam mattress of at least 9" thick to provide the best support.
-If you like to sleep warm then pick a memory foam mattress and if you like to be cool pick a gel memory foam type mattress.
+A good quality foam with a density of at least 3 pounds and the ideal is 4 to 5 pounds.
+Side sleepers should go with 4 pounds for a plush surface, back and stomach sleepers should use a 5 pound surface.
+You should choose a memory foam mattress of at least 8" thick to provide the best support.
+If you like to sleep warm then pick a memory foam mattress and if you like to be cool pick a gel memory foam or Latex mattress.
 ILD Rating (Indentation Load Deflection) is what determines how hard or soft the foam is.

 Make sure the mattress has a good warranty to go with it.
 If you never had a memory foam mattress before you may want to get one with a return policy.
 Most companies will charge a small restocking fee to cover their costs.